Painters

 Primary sources

-1. Rembrandt van Rijn.
-Correspondence with Constantijn Huygens, 1639 (Dutch) [letter].
+1. Rembrandt van Rijn, Correspondence with Constantijn Huygens, 1639.
 The only substantial surviving letters in Rembrandt's own hand.
-Seven letters to the secretary of Prince Frederik Hendrik, 1636-1639, documenting the Passion series and his thinking on "natural movement" and viewing conditions. [link]
+Seven letters to the secretary of Prince Frederik Hendrik, 1636–1639. [link]

-3. Arnold Houbraken.
-De groote schouburgh der Nederlantsche konstschilders en schilderessen (The Great Theatre of Dutch Painters), 1718 (Dutch) [biography].
-Houbraken was a pupil of Hoogstraten, so his account of Rembrandt is a second-generation studio memory rather than a first-hand one.
-Still the most detailed biographical source on Rembrandt's working life written within living memory of his circle.
+3. Arnold Houbraken, De groote schouburgh der Nederlantsche konstschilders en schilderessen, 1718.
+Houbraken was a pupil of Hoogstraten — second-generation studio memory.
+The most detailed biographical source on Rembrandt's working life within living memory of his circle.

-4. Roger de Piles.
-L'Abrégé de la vie des peintres, 1699 (French) [biography].
+4. Roger de Piles, L'Abrégé de la vie des peintres, 1699.
 French theorist writing within a generation of Rembrandt's death.
-The source for several of his most-cited aphorisms on the rough manner.
+Source for several of his most-cited aphorisms on the rough manner.

-5. Rembrandt Research Project.
-A Corpus of Rembrandt Paintings (6 volumes), 2014 [archival].
-The half-century collaborative technical examination of every major Rembrandt attribution.
-Primary modern source for ground preparations, layer structure, pigment identification, and attribution questions.
-Volumes I-VI published 1982-2014.
+5. Rembrandt Research Project, A Corpus of Rembrandt Paintings (6 volumes), 2014.
+Half-century collaborative technical examination.
+Primary modern source for ground preparations, layer structure, pigment identification, and attribution.

-6. Art in the Making: Rembrandt, 2006 [archival].
-National Gallery London technical study of the Rembrandt holdings.
+6. Art in the Making: Rembrandt, National Gallery London, 2006.
 Identifies the quartz ground, documents the layer sequence, and analyzes specific passages (including A Woman Bathing in a Stream) in detail.